cue-lang/cue/doc/ref/spec.md

 Bottom is an instance of every other value.
 Any evaluation error is represented as bottom.

+TODO(FIXME): "associate error strings" has not been explained or defined yet, and neither "associate error" nor "error strings" appear elsewhere in the doc.
+This probably needs an anchor link.

 Implementations may associate error strings with different instances of bottom;
 logically they all remain the same value.